erqewee/velcro/README.md

 # Note
-- This project moved into [velcro-bot](https://github.com/velcro-bot/bot)
+- This project moved into [velcro-bot](https://github.com/velcro-bot/bot) github.

 ## Velcro
 - WE COMING!